Similar packages

 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

-One ml solution contains: Active substance: Enrofloxacin 25 mg
+Active substance: Enrofloxacin 25 mg

-Clear light-yellow solution.
+Clear light-yellow solution

-4.1 Target species
+3.1 Target species

 Dogs, cats, pigs (piglets), rabbits, rodents, reptiles and ornamental birds.

-4.2 Indications for use, specifying the target species
+3.2 Indications for use for each target species

 Dogs